1.8 Cross-border cooperation

 Aġenzija Żgħażagħ represents Malta on the Council of Europe CDEJ which coordinates and promotes youth related issues among Member States and where the policy focus is on young people's access to fundamental human and social rights.
 Aġenzija Żgħażagħ has also been proactive in promoting the Council of Europe's No Hate Speech Campaign and in the Youth Mobility Platform.

-Aġenzija Żgħażagħ represents Malta in cooperating with the Partnership between European Commission and the Council of Europe in organising seminars and projects that aim to promote European cooperation in the youth field and in contributing to the Partnership's Youth Knowledge publication on the History of youth work in Europe and in working with the European Knowledge Centre for Youth Policy (EKCYP) in building the research base on youth related issues.
+Malta is represented by Aġenzija Żgħażagħ in its cooperation with the Partnership between European Commission and the Council of Europe.
+The partnership results in seminars and projects aiming to promote European cooperation in the youth field.
+Aġenzija Żgħażagħ also contributes to the Partnership's Youth Knowledge publication about the history of youth work in Europe as well as works with the European Knowledge Centre for Youth Policy (EKCYP) in building the research base on youth-related issues.

-Aġenzija Żgħażagħ is a member of the European Youth Card Association which comprises 38 organisations in 36 different countries across Europe.
-Over 4 million young people make use of the card annually.
+Aġenzija Żgħażagħ is a member of the European Youth Card Association which comprises 56 member organisations in 42 countries across Europe.
+Over 7 million young people make use of the card annually.
 Karta Żgħażagħ is available for free in Malta to young people aged from 13 to 30 years and offers discounts on a wide range of products and services relating to culture, travel, accommodation, shopping and other services that are of interest to young people.